 Although there is no viticulture, but a curious wine production.
 On the rocky island Olkiluoto near the southwest coast at the level of 61 degrees latitude several nuclear power plants are operated.
-In 2001, 150 red vines were grown near the site Zilga set; the extreme hardy Vine comes from Latvia, The warm water of the cooling system of individual reactors flows through plastic pipes under a nearby field, such as lawn heating in a football stadium, and keeps the ground frost-free throughout the year.
-Initially, it was assumed that up to 3,000 kilograms of grapes per year, in fact, the first yield in 2003 at just under 100 kilograms was significantly lower.
-The project is running as part of a state-funded research program that makes good use of waste heat from nuclear power plants.
+In 2001, 150 red vines were planted near the site Zilga set; the extreme hardy Vine comes from Latvia, The warm water of the cooling system of individual reactors flows through plastic pipes under a nearby field, such as lawn heating in a football stadium, and keeps the ground frost-free throughout the year.
+Initially, it was assumed that up to 3,000 kilograms of grapes per year, in fact, the first yield in 2003, at just under 100 kilograms was significantly lower.
+The project is running as part of a government research program to use the waste heat from nuclear power plants meaningful.
 Watermelons, corn and lettuce have already been grown on the heated area.
 Traditionally, Finland produces berry-like drinks from different berries.